betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/cymaticTraderRatingsAutomation.md

 ---
 ## Areas for improvement

-There are parts of this approach that I'm still trying to get to work to my liking, and I'll update this article as I find better solutions.
-If you have any suggestions for improvements please reach out to bdp@betfair.com.au - I'd love to hear your thoughts.
+There are parts of this approach that we're still trying to get to work to our liking, and we'll update this article as we find better solutions.
+If you have any suggestions for improvements please reach out to automation@betfair.com.au - we'd love to hear your thoughts.

 ---
 ## What next?

 We're working through some of the popular automation tools and creating articles like this one to help you learn how to use them to implement different styles of strategies.
-If you have any thoughts or feedback on this article or other programs you'd like to see us explore please reach out to bdp@betfair.com.au - this article has already been updated with extra learnings including variable percentages and new macros.
+If you have any thoughts or feedback on this article or other programs you'd like to see us explore please reach out to automation@betfair.com.au - this article has already been updated with extra learnings including variable percentages and new macros.

 ---
 ## Disclaimer